datamapper/datamapper.github.com/using-git.md

 Git Workflow
 ------------

-Working with Git is significantly different than working with <span class="caps">SVN</span>.
+Working with Git is significantly different than working with SVN.
 In particular, although similar, git pull is not svn update, git push is not svn commit, and git add is not svn add.
-If you are a
-<span class="caps">SVN</span> user, be sure to read the man pages for the
-different git commands.</p>
+If you are a SVN user, be sure to read the man pages for the different git commands.</p>

 The following workflow is recommended by Rein and is the guideline for